PolyhedronStudio/Q2RTXPerimental/doc/client.md

 lightmaps affects entity lighting as well (with exception of `gl_modulate_world`).
 Cvars that have effect only on the entity lighting are `gl_modulate_entities` and `gl_doublelight_entities`.
 Yet another cvar affecting entity lighting is `gl_dotshading`, which typically makes entities look a bit brighter.
-See also `cl_noglow` cvar which removes the pulsing effect (glowing) on bonus entities.

 #### `gl_dynamic`
 Controls dynamic lightmap updates.
 Default value is 1.